What Is ISO 13485 Certification?

 Device history records

-UDI and labeling control (where applicable)
+Labeling and UDI control (where applicable)

 Supplier Control